-The duties of workers and volunteers are identified as follows:
+Duties of workers and volunteers:

 - 1. Ensure safety & health of others who may be affected by his acts & omissions & not willfully do anything to endanger himself or others; - 2.
 Use & take care of PPE provided by the employer; - 3.
 Do not willfully interfere or misuse any appliance or equipment or convenience provided for safety &health of persons at workplace; - 4.
 Resolve any situation being unsafe posing immediate threat with the employer or cease work until the dispute is resolved - 5.
-Until the dispute is resolved, employer may assign the affected workers some temporary alternative work; and

-6. Worker shall report any occupational accident, occupational Disease, dangerous occurrences, or commuting accident as per company OSH Policy.
+Until the dispute is resolved, employer may assign the affected workers some temporary alternative work; and - 6.
+Worker shall report any occupational accident, occupational Disease, dangerous occurrences, or commuting accident as per company OSH Policy.